makkarpov/explicits/README.md

 Compatibility
 -------------

 Since this library heavily depends on the compiler internals, it could easily break even on slightest compiler change.
-To ensure seamless operation across a wide range on compiler versions, this library provides multiple alternate implementations and selects the correct one at runtime.
+To ensure seamless operation across a wide range of compiler versions, this library internally packs multiple backend implementations and selects a correct one at runtime.

-Currently, this library supports all stable compiler versions from **3.2.0** up to **3.3.1**.
+Currently, this library is tested to work on all released compiler versions from **3.2.0** up to **3.4.2**.

 License
 -------